ShawSheep/PCBshaw/07-prototyping/README.md

-# Assignment's Title
+# Prototyping

 ## Assignment's description
-Describe the assignment
+Ideation about the direction of final project and make prototype.

 ## Documentation
 Describe the work you did to complete the assignment